Presenting: Jordan B. Peterson vs Nietzsche.

 Nietzsche in a few words

-Life: Lived from 1844–1900, was Professor of Philology at the age of 24.
+Life: Lived from 1844–1900, Professor of Philology at the age of 24.
 Didn’t marry — never had a girlfriend.
 A small and frail guy with an astounding intellect.

-Role models, whom he saw as pairs: Epicurus and Montaigne, Spinoza and Goethe, Plato and Rousseau and Pascal and Schopenhauer. — On these eight I fix my eyes, and see their their eyes fixed on me. — Nietzsche
+Role models, whom he saw as pairs: Epicurus and Montaigne, Spinoza and Goethe, Plato and Rousseau and Pascal and Schopenhauer.— On these eight I fix my eyes, and see their their eyes fixed on me. — Nietzsche

 A key point of his: Bereft of religion we must according to Nietzsche overcome our innate vices and learn to shine on our own principles.
 Thus redeeming the guilt ridden body as a sovereign self and body to cherish in all its nuances under a sun so generous that it also lights up the “netherworld” — all the shadowy sides of our being.

-Knocking people out with poetic punches since the 1860’ies: Arguably nothing wrestles your psyche to a pleasant submission like Nietzsche’s writings.
+Knocking people out with poetic punches since the 1860’ies: Arguably nothing wrestles your psyche to submission like Nietzsche’s writings.
 Even if you don’t understand most of it, you will still sense the vigour and will to live bursting at you from the pages.
 Actually you don’t read Nietzsche.
 You fear him and you study him.
 Each page a hotchpotch of unsettling ideas.

 Critique: Anybody who has truly stepped into the ring with Nietzsche has experienced some of this drama.
 Revealing that an otherwise renowned literature critique whose name escapes me calling “Thus Spoke Zarathustra” a mistake, never actually had the guts to step into the ring with him.